 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-In the case of James River Group Holdings, it has a TSR of 53% for the last 3 years.
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+In the case of James River Group Holdings, it has a TSR of -49% for the last 3 years.
 That exceeds its share price return that we previously mentioned.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective

 While the broader market lost about 15% in the twelve months, James River Group Holdings shareholders did even worse, losing 37% (even including dividends).
 However, it could simply be that the share price has been impacted by broader market jitters.
 It might be worth keeping an eye on the fundamentals, in case there's a good opportunity.
 Unfortunately, last year's performance may indicate unresolved challenges, given that it was worse than the annualised loss of 6% over the last half decade.
 Generally speaking long term share price weakness can be a bad sign, though contrarian investors might want to research the stock in hope of a turnaround.
 Investors who like to make money usually check up on insider purchases, such as the price paid, and total amount bought.
 You can find out about the insider purchases of James River Group Holdings by clicking this link.

 James River Group Holdings is not the only stock insiders are buying.
 So take a peek at this free list of growing companies with insider buying.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.